Comet (TV network): Background

+Launch

 The network formally launched on October 31, 2015 at 7AM (ET) with an airing of Johnny Sokko and His Flying Robot.
 The 1984 sci-fi/action film The Terminator and the 1979 sci-fi-themed James Bond film Moonraker were its premiere night programming.

-In early March 2017, the network started OTT streaming as a Roku channel and on Apple TV.
-Sony's PlayStation Vue add the network to its Core package in late 2018.
-The network was a launch channel of Sinclair's streaming service, Stirr, in January 2019.
-Comet was added to Sling TV on February 20, 2019.

-As of 2020, along with Sibling network Charge!, Comet is now Owned-and-operated by Sinclair as MGM sold their Operation stake in the Two networks.
+As of 2020, along with sibling network Charge!, Comet is now owned-and-operated by Sinclair as MGM sold their operation stake in the two networks.

 Programming

-Comet currently provides up to 18 hours of programming to its owned-and-operated and affiliated stations on weekdays from 9:00 a.m. to 3:00 a.m.
-Eastern Time and weekends from 11:00 a.m. to 3:00 a.m.
+Comet currently provides up to 19 hours of programming to its owned-and-operated and affiliated stations on weekdays from 9:00 a.m. to 4:00 a.m.
+Eastern Time and weekends from 11:00 a.m. to 4:00 a.m.
 Eastern Time.
+Beginning Monday, August 26, 2024, Comet began airing Buffy the Vampire Slayer daily at 3:00 a.m.
+Eastern Time.
+Beginning in June 2025 (since they no longer had the rights to Buffy the Vampire Slayer) they began airing movies at 2:00 a.m.
+Eastern Time, still maintaining the same amount of programming as before.
 The remaining vacated hours are occupied by paid programming.

 Comet draws from the extensive library of films and television programming owned by Metro-Goldwyn-Mayer and subsidiary United Artists, carrying more than 1,500 hours worth of sci-fi programming from the studio.

 The network's programming consists of content from science fiction, horror, fantasy and other related genres, with a mix of theatrically released feature films and select off-network series from the 1960s to the 2000s (such as The Ray Bradbury Theater and the 1990s revival of The Outer Limits).
-This gives Comet a more demographically targeted format than on competitive networks such as MeTV, Heroes & Icons, Antenna TV and Decades, which maintain a general entertainment programming format.
-Along with its sister terrestrial television networks and the regional network channel owned by Sinclair, Bally Sports, Comet airs infomercials at late night and early morning hours.
+This gives Comet a more demographically targeted format than on competitive networks such as MeTV, Heroes & Icons, Antenna TV and Catchy Comedy, which maintain a general entertainment programming format.
+Along with its sister terrestrial television networks and the regional network channel owned by Sinclair, Bally Sports, Comet airs infomercials at late night and early morning.

-Recently, Comet started airing The X-Files, which select episodes of the show can be available to stream on Sister service Stirr, alongside other Comet shows such as Stargate SG-1, Farscape, Quantum Leap, The Outer Limits, Sliders, Battlestar Galactica, and Buffy the Vampire Slayer.
-However, viewers can expect content censorship on programming that has been aired uncensored on other over-the-air media outlets, including muting slurs and mild swearing and pixilation of rear-end nudity and blood and gore.

-Business

-Comet is the first national multicasting venture by Sinclair, which aimed to develop content for the 162 television stations it ran at the time (many of which are operated through management outsourcing agreements with stations that Sinclair owns outright).
-Following an earlier effort in 2011, with its acquisition of the Ring of Honor wrestling promotion, Sinclair launched the American Sports Network programming in 2014, and entered into a production investment and development deal with the Michael Eisner-owned Tornante Company on the day that Comet's then-upcoming launch was announced.